N9EWO Review :

 including alpha tags.
 However memory channel lockouts are only accessible using

-the computer software, called “Scan Add” (just like with the Wouxun).
+the computer software, called “Scan Add”.
 It cannot

 be done on the fly, at least we could not find away to do it.